microsoft/rats/docs/tutorials/intermediate.md

     [Constructor Parameters](#constructor-parameters)).
 - construct a processor object by calling the constructor of `processor_type` with the collected constructor parameters it collected.
-- call the process method of the processor object, passing the relevant inputs.
+- call the process method of the processor object, passing the rest of the inputs.
 - publish the outputs of the process method as the task outputs.

 ### Constructor Parameters